shantoze/TAS/README.md

 - Easier project management
 - Access to many extra tools for debugging and error analysis
 - Fully customizable — easy to extend or modify features

 ---

-## FAQ

-**Why 32-bit only (armeabi-v7a)?**
-Because it focuses on lightweight builds and compatibility with older devices.

-**Why does the build take so long?**
-It depends on CPU count, RAM size, and JVM settings.

-**Why no layout preview or GUI editing?**
-Because TAS is TUI-based, not GUI.
-While Termux GUI can be used, it’s not visually complete or optimal.

----